 Bill Good Marketing

 You can have a great seminar idea.
-But if five other people in your market have the same great idea and if each of them is blasting out 5,000 invitations every month; results are likely to be around .2%.
+But if five other financial professionals in your market have the same great idea on “Annuities” or “Social Security Mistakes” or “Retirement Planning” and if each of them is blasting out 5,000 mailers every month; your conversion rate will likely languish around .2%.
 Yikes.

 It’s the competition.